captionpoint/CaptionPoint-Server/public/will.md

 ---
 ## JAGGARD:
 I know everything on Fleet Street.
+---
+## JAGGARD:
 I know the cost of paper in Normandy,
 ---
 ## JAGGARD:
-I know which whores have crabs—
+I know which whores have crabs…
 --
-most of them—
+most of them…
 ---
 ## JAGGARD:
 and I know that you are asking every printer in town about some grand project but not me.